-- MINUSMA supports the Government and the signatory armed movements to implement the defence and security provisions of the Agreement on Peace and Reconciliation in Mali. - MINUSCA provides strategic advice to the Central African Republic authorities on the design and implementation of a comprehensive and gender-responsive SSR process that reinforces the peace process. - UNMISS supports the signatory parties to broker consensus on the implementation of the defence and security provisions of the Revitalized Agreement on the Resolution of the Conflict in South Sudan. - OSESG-Yemen supports the United Nations mediation efforts to advance the ceasefire agreement in Hudaydah and to build consensus among the parties on options for transitional and long-term security arrangements. - UNSMIL supports the mediation of ceasefire and security arrangements in Libya as well as the integration of armed groups into the nationally-owned security sector. - UNSOM supports the Federal Government of Somalia and federal member states to implement the Somali Security Transition Plan and the National Security Architecture. - MONUSCO coordinates the international assistance provided to the security sector in the Democratic Republic of the Congo by bilateral and multilateral partners.
+- MINUSMA supports the Government and the signatory armed movements to implement the defence and security provisions of the Agreement on Peace and Reconciliation in Mali. - MINUSCA provides strategic advice to the Central African Republic authorities on the design and implementation of a comprehensive and gender-responsive SSR process that reinforces the peace process. - UNMISS supports the signatory parties to broker consensus on the implementation of the defence and security provisions of the Revitalized Agreement on the Resolution of the Conflict in South Sudan.

+- OSESG-Yemen supports the United Nations mediation efforts to advance the ceasefire agreement in Hudaydah and to build consensus among the parties on options for transitional and long-term security arrangements. - UNSMIL supports the mediation of ceasefire and security arrangements in Libya as well as the integration of armed groups into the nationallyowned security sector.

+- UNSOM supports the Federal Government of Somalia and federal member states to implement the Somali Security Transition Plan and the National Security Architecture. - MONUSCO provides good offices and advisory support to the Government to bolster national ownership of SSR, in coordination with bilateral and multilateral partners.